Social care assessment under the Care Act 2014

 If you have eligible needs you will go on to the support and care planning stage.

-What if the local authority decides I don’t have eligible needs?
+What if the LA decides I don’t have eligible needs?

 If the LA decides that you don’t have eligible needs they should explain how they decided this.
 You can ask for a written record of how they made the decision.